-The General Examination Committee is composed of at least five members and must include the neuroscience program director, all members of the student's Advisory Committee, one of whom must be a member of the neuroscience Student Progress Committee, and other faculty members as necessary (approved by the director).
-The program director serves as chairman of the Examination Committee to ensure that the questioning is fair and that the student's rights are protected.
-The participation of the program director on all exams in a given year ensures uniformity of evaluation criteria.
+The General Examination Committee is composed of at least five members and typically includes the Neuroscience Program Director and Associate Director, all members of the student's Advisory Committee, and other faculty members as necessary.
+The Program Director serves as chairman of the examination committee to ensure that the questioning is fair and that the student's rights are protected.
 In the case of combined M.D./Ph.D. or D.M.D./Ph.D. candidates, the director of the dual degree program will be invited to attend.